 |References||Links to where the advisory report, security report, or other information about the vulnerability can be found.|

 - Click Submit for approval.

 The CVE ID Summary section on the Request CVE ID homepage will list out the status of all of your requests.
+To access the CVE ID Requests page, go to Settings > Customization > Request CVE ID.
 Your CVE ID request can have the following statuses: